-Here's my complete guide to visiting the Basilica of San Lorenzo complex and the Medici Chapel.
-Be aware that you have to buy a separate ticket for the Medici Chapel because it's a separate state museum.
+Here’s my complete guide to visiting the Basilica of San Lorenzo complex and the Medici Chapel.
+Click here to book a skip the line ticket to the chapel.
+You can also book a 1.5 hour guided tour.

 6. Basilica of San Miniato al Monte